 The small business employee benefits you can offer are endless.
 Benefits include common benefits such as health insurance and unique benefits such as catered lunches.

 Employee benefits are an important part of compensation.
-In fact, 66% of employees said benefits are very or extremely important to their loyalty to a company.
 You want to offer the right benefits to attract and retain employees.